CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 > * If FREQUENCY is specified, a non-recurring task will be changed into a recurring task.
 > * Existing values will be edited to the input values.
 > * You can remove the content of a specific field by typing the field prefix only, e.g.`edit TASK_INDEX due/`.
-> * Specifications of fields for task can be entered in any order.
+> * Specification of fields for task can be entered in any order.

 Examples: